The ecommerce business industry is exploding. Brick-and-mortar stores that are temporarily closed may never open again.

 Don’t fret over it too much, but do make sure that it is not in use by another company in your niche.
 Logo design doesn’t have to be terribly original, however (and really shouldn’t).

 Any ecommerce company needs a brand identity.
 It’s what distinguishes your company from the rest and helps you build an audience.
-From your website design to the way you communicate with customers, your brand identity should be reflected in everything.
+From your website design to the way you communicate with potential customers, your brand identity should be reflected in everything.

 Step 5: Finalize Your Ecommerce Business Plan